-Chantée Nixon B.A (Psych), Post Grad Dip (Psych), Assoc MAPS
+Chantée Nixon B.A (Psych), Post Grad Dip (Psych), MAPS

-Chantée Nixon is a Registered Psychologist with the Psychology Board of Australia and is an Associate Member of the Australian Psychological Society.
-Chantée has over 13 years experience providing assessment, treatment and intervention programs for children, adolescents and families in a variety of settings, including schools, community services, and the private, government and non-government sectors.
+Chantée Nixon is a Registered Psychologist with the Psychology Board of Australia and is a Member of the Australian Psychological Society (APS).
+Chantée has over 15 years experience providing assessment, treatment and intervention programs for children, adolescents and families in a variety of settings, including schools, community services, and the private, government and non-government sectors.
 Chantée has expertise in a wide range of developmental, intellectual, social, emotional and behavioural difficulties experienced by children and adolescents.

 Chantée addresses skills in children and adolescents in the areas of daily living, social relating, communication, social problem solving and has a strong interest in the development of emotional regulation skills.
-She developed and currently collaboratively facilitates with the Department of Education and Communities (DEC) emotional regulation group programs for children with Asperger’s and High Functioning Autism.
+She has developed and collaboratively facilitated with the Department of Education and Communities (DEC) emotional regulation group programs for children with Asperger’s and High Functioning Autism.
 Chantée has presented her group program at conferences such as the Aspect Autism in Education Conference in 2014 and she received two nominations for an Aspect Achievement Award in 2014.